VeriFuzzy: A Dynamic Verifiable Fuzzy Search Service for Encrypted Cloud Data: Performance Evaluation

 \subsection{Evaluation of Fuzzy Setting and Addition\textbf{ (RQ1)}}

-\textbf{1)Fuzzy Setting:} We evaluate the effectiveness of the fuzzy setting in handling spelling errors through search accuracy.
-We firstly categorize spelling errors in keywords into four common types: misspelling a letter, missing a letter, adding a letter, and swapping two letters.
+\textbf{1) Fuzzy Setting:} We evaluate the effectiveness of the fuzzy setting in handling spelling errors through search accuracy.
+We categorize spelling errors in keywords into four common types: misspelling a letter, missing a letter, adding a letter, and swapping two letters.
 By varying the number of LSH functions, we evaluate the uni-gram search accuracy under these four types of spelling errors.
 We define this precision using the ratio $P = M'/M$, where $M'$ represents the number of keywords that fall into the same hash bucket under both erroneous and correct conditions, and $M$ denotes the total number of keywords.
-The results are presented in Table \ref{table3} , which intuitively illustrates the complex interrelationships and mutual influences among the number of LSH function, mistake type, and search accuracy .
+The results are presented in Table~\ref{table3}, which illustrates the complex interrelationships among the number of LSH functions, error type, and search accuracy.

-\textbf{1) Accuracy assessment of fuzzy search:} We evaluate the effectiveness of the fuzzy search accuracy assessment scheme.
+\textbf{2) Accuracy assessment of fuzzy search:} We evaluate the effectiveness of the fuzzy search accuracy assessment scheme.
 We define accuracy using the ratio $P = M'/M$, where $M'$ represents the number of keywords that fall into the same hash bucket under both incorrect and correct conditions, and $M$ represents the total number of keywords.
 We first verify the retrieval accuracy under different keywords.
-DVFS employs uni-gram+LSH for fuzzy processing, thereby avoiding the false positives inherent in LSH (the fundamental cause of the low accuracy of EDMF\cite{zhong2020efficient}), and combines this with VBTree path intersection retrieval to improve retrieval accuracy for multiple keywords (the DVFKF\cite{cuidynamic2025} scheme can achieve similar accuracy using Merkle trees).
+VeriFuzzy employs uni-gram+LSH for fuzzy processing, thereby avoiding the false positives inherent in LSH (the fundamental cause of the low accuracy of EDMF\cite{Zhong2020Efficient}), and combines this with VBTree path intersection retrieval to improve retrieval accuracy for multiple keywords (the DVFKF\cite{cuidynamic2025} scheme can achieve similar accuracy using Merkle trees).
 We defined four error types to validate retrieval accuracy under special scenarios.
-As shown in the table \ref{table3}, DVFS and DVFKF\cite{cuidynamic2025} have the same accuracy rate, while EDMF\cite{zhong2020efficient} lacks accuracy due to its use of bi-grams for vectorization.
-However, overall, our DVFS achieves high accuracy in fuzzy multi-keyword retrieval.
+As shown in the table \ref{table3}, VeriFuzzy and DVFKF\cite{cuidynamic2025} have the same accuracy rate, while EDMF\cite{Zhong2020Efficient} lacks accuracy due to its use of bi-grams for vectorization.
+However, overall, our VeriFuzzy achieves high accuracy in fuzzy multi-keyword retrieval.